· Updated · Onboarding

 • The primary services you want to generate leads for first — be specific (e.g., "personal injury intake" or "commercial roofing estimates," not "everything we offer").

 • Geographic boundaries you can profitably serve: city, county, metro area, or service radius.
+If you serve multiple metros, rank them by priority so the system targets the highest-value area first.

 • Proof points that build trust: bar certifications, contractor licenses, board credentials, client reviews, or guarantees we can truthfully reference in copy.